LoyolaChicagoBooks/introcs-csharp/rst/cmdline.rst

 - On the first tab OS-X will do nothing but give a sound if there is ambiguity, but the second tab will list all the options.
 Then you need to type enough more to disambiguate the meaning.

+.. [#RYacobellis]

+   Thanks to Dr. Robert Yacobellis for elaborations to this section.